Engidea/FreeRoutingNew/README.md

 FreeRouting
 ===========

+You should be able to run it by going to deploy and use run.sh There is a ingle button that allows you to open a dsn, normally exported from Kicad Below there are message windows...

 I am currently trying to reach the following goal

-- Automatic fix of "unconnected" tracks when importing from Kicad
+- Automatic fix of "unconnected" tracks when importing from Kicad (done)

-- Automatic fix of clearance violations by push and shove tracks and vias
+- Automatic fix of clearance violations by push and shove tracks and vias (still looking)

 Please excuse me if I am simplifying the code by "extracting" quite a few of the static inner classes and assign unique name to them, I find the code much simpler to read if I do not have to follow the prefix